LSI expected to return summer 2022

 The first week of the program takes place on the urban campus of Case Western Reserve University in the heart of the University Circle neighborhood in Cleveland.
 The Cleveland Museum of Art, Severance Hall, the Cleveland Museum of Natural History, Cleveland Botanical Garden and other world-renowned institutions are within easy walking distance.
 In addition to the opportunity to visit some of these institutions, students will use standardized EPA protocols to evaluate urban streams and rivers near the CWRU campus to make comparisons to data collected in Hiram, OH later in the program.

-Participants spend the second week on the campus of Hiram College using the same EPA protocols to characterize local rivers, streams, and wetlands and to explore connections between land and water ecosystems.
+After a quick weekend trip to Niagara Falls, participants spend the second week on the campus of Hiram College using the same EPA protocols to characterize local rivers, streams, and wetlands and to explore connections between land and water ecosystems.
 Students also have many opportunities to explore Hiram and the Hiram College campus, a highly regarded liberal arts university in a rural setting.

 LSI is truly international, as learning communities are drawn from schools in northeast Ohio and regions throughout Pakistan and the Dominican Republic.
 LSI has included international students and their teachers since 2014 and past participants have found the cultural exchanges and varied perspectives to be highlights of the program.